ECAM-Brussels/ArduinoProgramming/README.md

 ## Code Examples

+- Accelerometer: a monitor to retrieve x, y and z-axis values from an accelerometer.
-- Traffic Light: a three-LED system simulating a classical traffic light
+- Traffic Light: a three-LED system simulating a classical traffic light.

 ## Contributors